makrai/notes/raffel1910-transfer-t5.md

   SOTA results when combined with scale
 * Architectures
   * original encoder-decoder form worked best in our text-to-text framework
-  * twice as many parameters as “encoder-only” (e.g. BERT) or “decoder-only” (language model) architectures, but similar computational cost
+  * twice as many parameters as “encoder-only” (e.g. BERT) or “decoder-only” (language model) architectures, but similar computational cst
   * sharing the parameters in the encoder and decoder: no substantial performance drop while halving the total parameter count
 * Unsupervised objectives